stouch/docs/getting-started/introduction.md

 There are several properties within the Directus ecosystem, below is a brief overview.

+### Directus Suite

+The main recommended installation of Directus.
+Includes the Directus API and the Directus App.

 ### Directus API

 This is the "engine" of Directus, providing a dynamic API for any MySQL database.
-It is bundled in the Directus Suite but it can also be installed as a standalone framework.
+It is bundled in the Directus Suite.
 The [codebase](https://github.com/directus/api) is written primarily in PHP and uses Zend-DB for database abstraction.

 ### Directus Application

 This is the admin app that allows non-technical users to manage database content.
-It can be installed as a standalone webapp for multitenancy but must be connected to an instance of the Directus API to function.
+It is bundled in the Directus Suite, and requires an instance of the Directus API to function.
 The [codebase](https://github.com/directus/app) is written in Vue.js.

-### Directus Suite

-Both the App and API will be needed for most use-cases, so our [main repository](https://github.com/directus/directus) is a combined build that includes the Directus API, Directus App, and all dependencies.
-This is the recommended method for installing Directus.

 ### Directus Cloud